-The committee recommends that all state Supreme Court and appellate justices, superior court judges, subordinate judicial officers, judges in the Assigned Judges Program, and candidates for judicial office be permitted to request an informal opinion.
+The committee recommends that all state Supreme Court and appellate justices, superior court judges, subordinate judicial officers, judges in the Assigned Judges Program, State Bar Court judges, and candidates for judicial office be permitted to request an informal written opinion.
 The committee concluded that, ultimately, CJEO should have discretion to decide the nature of its responses, including declining to provide a substantive response if appropriate.